wiwihere/wiwi-bot/README.md

 # Gw2 Log Manager
 This log manager is specifically geared towards tracking clears within a raid static.
-It will upload logs to dps.report and create a discord message using webhooks with the run times.
+It will upload logs to [dps.report](https://dps.report) and create a discord message using webhooks with the run times.
-It compares the runs with previous results and show how you did.
+It also compares the runs with previous results and shows how you did on the leaderboard.
-For any questions or feature requests please feel free to slide into the discord server [Wiwi's Corner](https://discord.gg/C6sNvPq3dK).
+For any questions or feature requests feel free to slide into the discord server [Wiwi's Corner](https://discord.gg/C6sNvPq3dK).

 # Features
-It is local tool that uses dps logs from arc-dps and uploads them to dps.report.
+It is a local tool that uses dps logs from arc-dps and uploads them to dps.report.
 The log manager will create a discord message for a raiding or fractal session.
-It will post new logs every time there is one available.
+It will post new logs while raiding every time there is one available.
+Or just upload the full run afterwards.

 ### Static clears
 ![Raid message](img/raid_message.png)